MAPF-Competition/web_resource/landing_page.md

-There will also be a 💵 $500 **Line Honours** prize, for the team that computes the largest number of best-known solutions, at the end of the competiton.
+There will also be a 💵 $500 **Line Honours** prize, for the team that computes the largest number of best-known solutions, at the end of the competition.
 Other notable performances (2nd, 3rd place in each track) will be recognised with a certificate.
 Find our more about the tracks and how they work on our [problem setup](./problem) and [evaluation](./evaluation) pages.